Skip to content

 ‘Rate Matrix’ Tab

 The ‘Rate Matrix’ tab is used to convert your company’s product guidelines into parameters for the product.
 Multiple credit tiers can be set up for a single product and will appear on the left hand side under the ‘Credit Tier’ header.
-Each credit tier can be assigned unique limits or acceptable ranges for specific fields within the three tabs shown on the right hand side of the screen.
+Each credit tier can be assigned unique attributes or acceptable ranges for specific fields within the four tabs shown on the right hand side of the screen.

 ‘Add Credit Tier’ Button - Select this button to create a new credit tier to your rate matrix.
 This tier can be added from the existing tiers created in the ‘Credit Tiers’ or set to ‘Custom’ in the ‘Credit Tier’ field.
 If you select ‘Custom’ you will need to set the minimum and maximum credit scores required for this tier.